transmute-industries/draft-ietf-spice-charter/charter.md

 W3C has introduced a 'Three Role Model' in the 'Verifiable Credentials Data Model v2.0' specification.
 VCDM 2.0 (https://w3c.github.io/vc-data-model) with the following roles: a holder, an issuer and a verifier.

 The wording "Verifiable Credential" (VC) is used in VCDM 2.0.
-It implies the use of a schema defined using JSON-LD.
+It implies the use of data serialization using JSON-LD.
 The wording "Verifiable Presentation" (VP) is used in VCDM 2.0.
 It implies the use of data serialization using JSON-LD.

 In this charter, the VC concept is captured using the wording "digital credential", while the VP concept is captured using the wording "digital presentation".

-Some sets of claim names have been defined by the IANA and originate both from the IETF and the OIDF.
+Some sets of claim names are registered with IANA and originate from the IETF, OIDF and other standards organizations.

 IETF and IRTF working groups have developed foundational building blocks with BBS Signatures, RSA Blind Signatures, Verifiable Random Functions, or other Selective-Disclosure and collection limitation techniques.